US has evacuated American diplomatic personnel from Sudan

 The SAF said in a statement earlier Saturday that its leader, Gen. Abdel Fattah al-Burhan, had "agreed to provide the necessary assistance" to facilitate the safe evacuation of foreign citizens from the country in response to "calls from a number of heads of states."

 The RSF said in a statement posted overnight Khartoum time that they had coordinated with the US on the evacuation.
-CNN cannot corroborate the RSF's claims that they helped with the evacuation.
+Bass, the Undersecretary for Management, said "that was not the case."

+"They cooperated to the extent that they did not fire on our service members in the course of the operation," he said.
+"I would submit that's as much in their self-interest as anything else."

 The-CNN-Wire